-As at April 30, 2019, total assets amounted to \$14.7 million.
-The Company's assets and cash decreased from comparative period in 2018 and 2017, due to impairment of Caballo Blanco, operational expenditures and repayment of debentures.
+As at April 30, 2020, total assets amounted to \$12.1 million.
+The Company's assets and cash decreased from comparative period in 2019 and 2018, due to impairment of Caballo Blanco, operational expenditures, repayment of debenture, and general movement in working capital items.